Tiananmen Mothers: Arrests

-Ding Zilin, Zhang Xianling, who lost her 19-year-old son, and Huang Jinping, who lost her 30-year-old husband were detained in March 2004.
-Authorities first denied the arrests, but later said they had been detained for engaging in what were described as illegal activities sponsored by overseas forces.
+Ding Zilin, Zhang Xianling, and Huang Jinping were detained by Chinese authorities in March 2004 for engaging in what were described as illegal activities sponsored by overseas forces.
 They were released later in the week but remained under close surveillance in the run-up to the 15th anniversary of the protests.

-The women have been under what advocates describe as house arrest.
-All their calls are monitored and they are told not to talk to other activists, with foreign media, and with human rights organizations.

 Newspaper advert controversy

 On June 4, 2007, the Chengdu Evening News ran a one-page line commemorating the Tiananmen Mothers, stating, "Saluting the strong mothers of June 4th victims."
 Officials at the newspaper refused to answer questions regarding the advert.
 It was later suggested that the person who ran the advert was unaware of the significance of 6/4, instead being told it was related to a mining disaster that took place.
 Three editors were later fired from the paper.